min69u/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why did the belt go to prison?
+He held up a pair of pants!